zhongwencool/maxwell/README.md

 Maxwell has built-in support for [hackney](https://github.com/benoitc/hackney) Erlang HTTP client.

-To use it simply include `adapter Mawell.Adapter.Hackney` line in your API client definition. global default adapter
+To use it simply include `adapter Maxwell.Adapter.Hackney` line in your API client definition. global default adapter

 ```ex